jaredly/j3/Roadmap.md

 So how do you trigger it?
 Would it be `//`?
 Nope, let's do `\`.

+- [ ] so `\` can trigger a markdown node.
+  Are there other specialty nodes I might want? hmmmm oh yeah, an image! or like an audio file.
+  - so for an image ...
+I can imagine there being a runtime use for lazy loading them. oh, but I could like just indicate that, right? in the UI? yeah.
+Like a checkbox or something. it would change the `type` of the thing, which is fine.
+    `meta {name string width uint height uint}` `{...meta data bytes}` or
+    `{...meta id uint}`
+    But like, so the actuall CST node would just have the handle. which would go into indexeddb right

 buuuuuut also, can we not agree that I super need tests?
 - oh now a little bit of tests